patrickAsare/code_challenge_wk_4/README.md

 2. The second param to Stream is the output function.
 This usually controls the head.
 3. The third param to Stream is the stepper.

-##Part 2: Re create the stream in a programming language you have never used before.
+##Part 2: Re create the stream in a programming language you have never used before